mozilla-mobile/page-metadata-parser/README.md

 # Page Metadata Parser
 A Javascript library for parsing metadata in web pages.
+This mobile fork has a webpack config specfically configured for embedding in a WKwebView.
+It uses babel-transform instead of babel-pollyfill.

 [![CircleCI](https://circleci.com/gh/mozilla/page-metadata-parser.svg?style=svg)](https://circleci.com/gh/mozilla/page-metadata-parser)